 CAR's Outreach Team is a critical part of our goal to support families.
 Whether you're trying to find IEP resources for your school-aged child, find research for your adolescent to participate in, or want to take the entire family to an ASD-friendly event, the Outreach Team will be able to connect you to the resources you need.

-Susannah Horner, LCSW is the Clinic Social Worker for the Center for Autism Research.
+Susannah Horner, LCSW is the Clinic Social Worker and Community Education Program Manager for the Center for Autism Research.
 She provides supports for the clinicians and families that are involved with the center, manages the CAR Autism Roadmap™ resource website, and is available to provide information and resources to families.Read more